Bioavailability of Nutrients - The Nutrition of Micronutrients

 • Any change in your diet, however small, that improves your natural health is a step in the right direction.

-• Micronutrients include vitamins, minerals and water.
+• Micronutrients include vitamins, minerals, phytochemicals, and water.

 • Micronutrients do not provide any energy to the body.